ballerina-attic/message-tracing-with-stream-processor/README.md

         var result = caller->respond(response);
         if (result is error) {
-            // Log the error for the service maintainers. log:printError("Error responding to the client", err = result);
+            // Log the error for the service maintainers. log:printError("Error sending response", err = result);
         }
     }

+    // Resource configuration for viewing all the student's details in the system.
     @http:ResourceConfig {
         methods: ["POST"],
         path: "/viewAll"
     }
-    // View students resource is to get all the student's details and send to the requested user. resource function viewStudents(http:Caller caller, http:Request request) {
+    // View students resource is to get all the students details and send to the requested user. resource function viewStudents(http:Caller caller, http:Request request) {
         studentData.requestCounts += 1;
         int|error childSpanId = observe:startSpan("Obtain details span");
         http:Response response = new;
         json status = {};
         int spanId2 = observe:startRootSpan("Database call span");

         //Sending a request to MySQL endpoint and getting a response with required data table. var returnValue = studentDB->select("SELECT * FROM student", Student, loadToMemory = true);
         _ = observe:finishSpan(spanId2);

         // A table is declared with Student as its type. table<Student> dataTable = table{};

         if (returnValue is error) {
-            io:println("Select data from student table failed");
+           log:printError("Error in fetching students data from the database", err = returnValue);
         } else {
             dataTable = returnValue;
         }